joergjo/contosoads-containerapp/README.md

 # Contoso Ads on Containers

+## Note
+You are looking at the .NET 6 branch of this sample.
+If you want to use the latest .NET version instead, please check out the [`main`](https://github.com/joergjo/contosoads-containerapp/tree/main) branch.

 ## Introduction
 This sample demonstrates how ASP.NET Core 6.0 is used to build a cloud-native application that consists of a frontend web app and an API that communicate asynchronously via messaged